Category: WordPress

 Key Takeaways

-• Discover 2025’s best WooCommerce plugins for speed, UX, SEO, and conversions.
+• Discover the best WooCommerce plugins for speed, UX, SEO, and conversions in 2025.

-• Avoid plugin bloat with carefully selected, high-impact tools.
+• Avoid plugin bloat with carefully selected, high-impact WooCommerce extensions.

-• Learn how to audit and stack plugins efficiently.
+• Learn a 4-step audit framework to evaluate and stack plugins efficiently.

 ShortPixel Image Optimizer

-Pair WP Rocket with ShortPixel and Cloudflare for serious speed wins.
+Pro tip: Pair WP Rocket with ShortPixel and Cloudflare for serious speed gains.
+Also consider our tips on using WooCommerce caching to manage high traffic loads.

 CheckoutWC

-• Replaces WooCommerce’s default multi-step checkout with a high-converting single-page layout.
+CheckoutWC replaces WooCommerce’s default multi-step checkout with a streamlined, high-converting single-page layout inspired by Shopify’s checkout flow.

 Stripe for WooCommerce